Owasso Police History

 Patrol Division The patrol division of the Owasso Police Department is responsible for the enforcement of laws within the City of Owasso and is divided into four patrol squads that work 12 hour shifts.
 The Patrol Division is commanded by a Division Commander in the rank of Captain.
-Patrol Squads operate under the command of Lieutenants, which serve as Watch Commanders, and each patrol squad has a Sergeant which Patrol Officers work under.
+Patrol Squads operate under the command of Lieutenants, which serve as Watch Commanders, and each patrol squad has one or more Sergeant's which Patrol Officers work under.
 Specialty Units are operated under the Patrol Division.

 Criminal Investigation Division (CID) is responsible for the investigation of crimes and submission of charges from the Owasso Police Department to the Municipal Prosecutor, or District Attorney's Office of the respective counties in which the City of Owasso sits, either in Tulsa County or Rogers County.
 The CID is commanded by the Deputy Chief of Police and operations are coordinated by a Detective Lieutenant.
 Detectives assigned to the CID work under a Detective Sergeant.